gravitational/teleport/rfd/0109-opsgenie-plugin.md

 Similar to the existing Pagerduty plugin for auto-approval to work, the user creating an Access Request must have a Teleport username that is also the email address associated with an Opsgenie account.

 Access requests will be mapped to Opsgenie alerts by including the Access request ID in the tags field of the note.

+### IaC

+The Helm charts will be updated to support the new plugin-service.

 ## Security considerations